Edit

 “There are many promising efforts being made to produce filters, to deploy ‘plastic-consuming’ microorganisms, and, of course, to find alternatives to problematic materials,” Melissa says.
 “Luckily, however, reducing plastic waste does not have to wait for these answers.
 We can all help with that, and we can do that now.”

-Tags: embl programme, hamburg, nanoplastic, one health, planetary biology, pollution, small-angle x-ray scattering (saxs), structural biology, svergun, synchrotron
+Tags: embl programme, hamburg, nanoplastic, one health, planetary biology, plastic, pollution, small-angle x-ray scattering (saxs), structural biology, svergun, synchrotron

 EMBLetc.